alkem-io/website/content/en/post/2022-04-translation-uwv/index.md

 Any thoughts on this?
 Please [contact us](https://alkemio.foundation/feedback/)!

-PS: The screenshots in this post do not represent the current reality as our platform is changing and improving constantly.
+PS: The screenshots in this post do not represent the current reality as our platform's features are changing and improving constantly.